Door hanger

 A door hanger (also spelled doorhanger or door-hanger) is a plastic or cardboard sign, generally rectangular in shape, cut to hang from the handle or knob of a door.
 They are sometimes used to distribute print advertising to residences.
 Door hangers are often seen in hotels and other places of lodging as a means for guests to communicate with maintenance and housekeeping staff.

 Uses

-One common place where do not disturb signs are used is in places of lodging, where guests can place these signs on the door in order to inform staff, including housekeeping, to respect their privacy.
+One common place where do-not-disturb signs are used is in places of lodging, where guests can place these signs on the door to inform staff, including housekeeping, to respect their privacy.
 Some hotels also provide "make up room" signs giving the opposite instructions.

+Do not disturb signs can also be used by those who keep valuables in their rooms to deter possible thieves.
 They are also used in schools to let other staff members and students at the school know that testing is in progress in the particular classroom.

-Do not disturb signs can also be used by those who keep valuables in their rooms in order to deter possible thieves.
+A stereotypical reason for using a "do not disturb" sign is to not interrupt sexual activity going on in a hotel room.